GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 Developers can create their own pre-defined internal endpoints, as to apply a specific configuration (eg: using nested mutations or not, using namespacing or not, pre-defining CPTs that can be queried, and any other configuration available in the Schema Configuration).

-The following PHP code defines a custom internal endpoint, that configures field `Root.customPosts` (from the "Custom Posts" module) to access the `MyPortfolio` CPT only:
+The following PHP code defines a custom internal endpoint with name `accessMyPortfolioData`, that configures field `Root.customPosts` (from the "Custom Posts" module) to access the `MyPortfolio` CPT only:

 ```php
 <?php